The 4 Spanish Porques and When to Use Them

 (She says she is not eating because she is not hungry.)

-When you write them together and add an accent mark over the e, you will have el porqué, which is normally translated as “the reason,” or less commonly as “why” (used as a noun).
+This is the noun form of the porque.
+El porqué is normally translated as “the reason,” or less commonly as “why” (used as a noun).

-Porqué can be used with an article, have plural form (as in English “whys” and “wherefores”), be modified by adjectives, etc. See this fascinating noun in action:
+Porqué can be used with an article, be plural (as in English “whys” and “wherefores”), be modified by adjectives, etc. See this fascinating noun in action:

 No entiendo el porqué de tu decisión.